 Jenny is a woodwork enthusiast with a background in bespoke furniture making, in particular with reclaimed hardwoods.
 She is an experienced woodwork joinery tutor, and is passionate about teaching skills and getting people making here at The Makershed.

 Ali lives and works in North Bristol as a successful woodworker / interior decorator and has been a woodwork tutor for the last 8 years.
 She is a DIY fanatic and loves fixing and restoring old pieces of furniture.
-Along with a BA (Hons) in Textile Design & Surface Decoration she also has 20 years experience as a graphic & website designer.
+Along with a BA (Hons) in Textile Design & Surface Decoration she also has 20+ years experience as a graphic & website designer.

 Luke has a background in teaching art, photography and product design, he is an enthusiastic woodworker and furniture maker.
 Luke is involved in running workshops across the city, making all sorts of furniture and planters using pallet wood and he’s also a keen gardener as part of Bristol’s community food growing movement.

 Fern Busuttil 1982 - 2019

 Yesterday at her funeral in Mid Wales, we said a last goodbye to our beautiful friend and colleague Fern.
 Everyone taught by or who knew Fern was touched by her warmth and generosity, she would fill a room with a feeling of calm and kindness.

 Fern had been a tutor at The Makershed since it’s beginnings.
 She absolutely loved teaching and immersed herself in sharing her passion and knowledge of Woodwork, DIY, Upholstery and Upcycling.
 Fern’s students always found her exceedingly patient, willing to explain and reassure them when their chisels, brushes or hammers seemed to have a mind of their own.